cvent/lounge/guide/promises.md

 ## Promises <a id="promises"></a>

 Lounge implements [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) support using the [Bluebird](bluebirdjs.com) module for all async operations.
 We support callback-style and Promise-style API, but you should not mix and use both at the same time.
-If a callback is provided a promise is not returned.
+If a callback is provided a promise is not returned and normal callback-style control flow happens.
 If no callback is provided a promise is returned, of course you do not have to do anything with it if you do not care about the result of an operation.
 Promise support can be completely turned off using `promisify` configuration setting within the Lounge object.
 Simple example for ES6:

 ```js
 const lounge = require('lounge');